All Episodes

 I just don't know.

-But I just don't know really what to make of it, and I guess that's one of the reasons we need to send some manned missions to Mars and check some of the things out a little closer.
+And I guess that's one of the reasons we need to send some manned missions to Mars and check some of those things out a little closer.

-Gordon, let me ask you this, and I'm sure that you are very loyal to NASA, but is NASA today, the same NASA when you flew?
+Gordon, let me ask you this, and I'm sure that you are very loyal to NASA, but is NASA today the same NASA when you flew?

-Well, no, it's of course much bigger and being bigger and more bureaucratic is certainly probably somewhat more inefficient.
+Well, no, it's, of course, much bigger, and being bigger and more bureaucratic is certainly probably somewhat more inefficient.

 But NASA does a tremendous lot of good and a lot of good work.